TenOfEleven/venomlinux-installation-guide/INSTALLATION.md

 The installer will ask if you really want to continue with the installation
 ![Confirm Install](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/37%20-%20Continue%20with%20Installation.png)

 Once Yes is selected the installer will start installing Venom Linux on your system with the settings as you have selected and reviewed.
-Just let the installer run and do it's work.
+Let the installer run.
 ![installation Progress](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/38%20-%20Installation%20in%20Process.png)

 You will get a notification when the installation is complete.
 The installer will ask for a reboot, just hit enter to select OK.
 ![Installer Done](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/39%20-%20installation%20Done.png)

-You will be dropped back to a commandline prompt; since you are still root a simple reboot command will reboot your system and will bring you back to your newly installed Venom Linux.
+You will be dropped back to a commandline prompt; if you are root a simple `reboot` command will do, if not run `sudo reboot` to reboot your system.
+Congrats!
+You have succesfully installed Venom Linux.

 Enjoy!